Restrainite/restrainite.github.io/usage.md

 If you create a grabbable control object, we recommend to use the tag `RestrainiteRemote` on the object root.
 This helps with the restrictions
 `Deny Grabbing By Slot Tags` and similar.

+The `DynamicVariableSpace` `Restrainite Status` in Userspace contains a `DynamicValueVariable<string>` named `Preset` to easily read and change the current preset selected on the configuration screen.

 Restrictions are disabled, if a local world is focused.

 ## How to get yourself unstuck